 With your furnace off, start with a general inspection.
-Make sure the unit is free and clean of black soot and other residue.
+Make sure the unit is free and clear of black soot and other residues.
 Inspect your ductwork, making sure there are no loose connections or gaps in branching points.
 If there are gaps or openings, seal off these areas using metal duct tape.

 2. Clean the unit

 Gently clean accessible areas using a vacuum with a brush attachment or a dry rag.
 Work carefully to make sure you are not damaging or moving any components.

 If your furnace’s filter needs to be replaced this is a great time to do so.
 Reference your owner’s manual for the needed filter size or check to see if this information is labeled on the side of your unit.